Bet on the right tech companies and management teams with data, not opinion.

 We find that, in selecting investments or partnerships, especially with early-stage tech companies, VCs and corporates place the greatest importance on the founding and management team.

-In fact, a Journal of Financial Economics report found that 95% of VC firms cited the management team most frequently as an important factor in their deal evaluations.
+In fact, a Harvard Business Review report found that 95% of VC firms cited the management team most frequently as an important factor in their deal evaluations.

 And when asked why corporate pilots fail, 78% of corporate respondents cited the team, per a 2019 CB Insights customer survey.